OmerBilgin21/OmerBilgin21/README.md

 ### Hi there 👋
-I'm a Front-End Developer/Computer Engineering student trying to learn different technologies.
+I'm a FullStack Developer/Computer Engineering student trying to learn different technologies.

 📫 How to reach me: omrfrkblgn21@gmail.com